-A data breach is considered notifiable if confidential client information becomes accessible or is lost, as a result of a breach of the privacy laws that are likely to cause harm to the affected individuals.
-This means that if your business experiences a breach, you will need to identify any affected individuals and determine whether or not the breach is likely to cause them any harm.
+First off, a data breach is considered notifiable if confidential client information becomes accessible or is lost as a result of a breach of the privacy laws that are likely to cause harm to the affected individuals.
+This means, if your business experiences a breach, you will need to identify any affected individuals and determine whether or not the breach is likely to cause them any harm.
 In these circumstances, harm is considered to be anything from identity theft to serious physical, emotional, financial or reputational harm.

-Some points to consider when investigating any possible harm includes:
+Some points to consider when investigating any possible harm include:

 After you identify a privacy breach, you will have 30 days to investigate it and assess whether or not it will be classed as notifiable.

 If it is notifiable, you will need to report it to the Office of the Australian Information Commissioner (OAIC) as soon as you are able to do so.
 The expectation is that you report it the moment you discover your breach is considered serious.
-All affected individuals will then need to be notified shortly after this.
+From this point, all affected individuals will then need to be notified shortly after this.

 However, one of the biggest things you should do to protect your business is to ensure you have a suitable cyber liability insurance policy in place.
 This will help protect your business financially in a worst-case scenario type situation.

 Want to know more about cyber insurance and what your new responsibilities are under the new privacy laws?
 Contact your insurance broker at F.D Beck today!